Skip to main content

 OBJECTIVES

-- Sustain network engagement through collaborative networking opportunities and practitioner-driven research projects that offer immediately useful products to local natural resource managers and communities through the process of knowledge co-production.
+3. Sustain direct and regular collaboration across these networks through two-year, practitioner-driven research projects that offer immediately useful products to managers, utilizing the process of knowledge co-production.

 DEFINING KNOWLEDGE CO-PRODUCTION